Cramp Relief and Women’s Health: A Common Nutritional Cause

 Given that the underlying cause is unknown, the normal treatments include the typical behaviors of a healthy lifestyle, such as getting more exercise, healthy eating, and sleeping.

-NSAIDs may help with prescription medication such as antidepressants and hormonal birth control, but these have more side effects, so consult your physician.
+NSAIDs may help with prescription medication such as antidepressants and hormonal birth control pills, but these have more side effects, so consult your physician.

-Small studies show the remarkable effectiveness of supplementing potassium to women with severe PMS (now referred to as PMDD) and their PMS disappearing after a few cycles.
-In these studies, only 600 mg of potassium was supplemented into the diet per day.
+Small studies show the remarkable effectiveness of supplementing potassium to women with severe PMS (now referred to as PMDD or premenstrual dysphoric disorder).
+Consumption of just 600 mg of potassium per day made their PMS disappear after a few menstrual cycles.

-By the fourth cycle, these women with severe PMS no longer had symptoms of PMS and had better overall health.
+By the fourth cycle, these women with severe PMS (called PMDD today) no longer had symptoms of PMS and had better overall health.

-Krampade gives 2000 mg per serving and can easily eliminate PMS symptoms by simply getting the potassium levels in the tissue to where they need to be, both in the uterus and brain, leaving you feeling your best, no matter what time of the month it is.
+Krampade 2K gives 2,000 mg per serving and can easily eliminate PMS symptoms by simply getting the potassium levels in the tissue to where they need to be, both in the blood vessels of the uterus and brain, leaving you feeling your best, no matter what time of the month it is.

 Nighttime Leg Cramps During Pregnancy – Simple Nutritional Cramp Relief